green-symfony/film/README.md

 ### Step 4

-Add absolute path to "ROOT_DIRECTORY_OF_THIS_PROJECT/bin" directory into "Operation System Environment Variables"
+Add the absolute path to "ROOT_DIRECTORY_OF_THIS_PROJECT/bin" directory into "Operation System Environment Variables"

 ### Final step